Why the Tawny Owl?

 Oh, and that resident Owl turned out to be an Eagle Owl, as spotted sitting atop a street light in broad daylight before Christmas 2015,

-and boy was he/she big! but this old fool was too slow to grab a photo, tut, tut.
+and boy was he/she big! but this old fool was too slow to grab a photo, and i don’t use a so called smart phone, tut, tut.

 Best regards and